selwynpolit/d9book/book/index.md

   - icon: 🏝
     title: Getting off the Island
+    details: Reaching out of Drupal using Guzzle, downloading files
     link: /off-island

   - icon: 🪝
     title: Hooks
-    details: hooking into the Drupal hook system to make modifications
+    details: Hooking into the Drupal hook system to modify all sorts of things on the fly
     link: /hooks

   - icon: JS